 This detailed book can help you care for your cockatiel through injuries and illnesses, and it also offers helpful tips on keeping your bird happy and healthy.
 You’ll also find information on everything from color mutations to safe housing, feeding, and breeding.

-Related read: Why is My Parrot Sneezing?
-Here’s What You Need to Know!
+Related read: Why Is My Parrot Sneezing?

 Final Thoughts

 An occasional dry sneeze from your cockatiel is nothing to worry about.
-However, if it is accompanied by other issues or becomes more frequent, you should have your veterinarian check it out.
+However, if it is accompanied by other issues or becomes more frequent, you should have your veterinarian check them out.
 This will give you peace of mind and ensure that your bird has a long, healthy life.

 Featured Image Credit by: Pixabay